SrilakshmiRamani/PullTracker/README.md

 Configuration.

 ##Application Concept
-Today in GIT, activities of an application like pull request status, application settings, hooks, Permissions and Jenkins integration only if we navigtae to the application repository.
 At times, it is tedious to look into 20 different applications for open / unmerged pull request or other activites.
-This tool helps in avoiding all this overhead as it acts as a visual interface for all repositories.
+This tool acts as a visual interface for all repositories to monitor activities of all applications like
+		* pull request status
+		* application
+		* settings
+		* hooks
+		* Permissions
+		* Jenkins integration.

 ##Build
 * AngularJs as front end tool